 It’s possible that you might talk with someone about someone you miss, and you’d use the standard form.
-For example, if you were talking to a classmate who you weren’t close to, you might say 가족이 보고 싶어요 (gajogi bogo sipeoyo | I miss my family).
+For example, if you were talking to a classmate with who you weren’t close, you might say 가족이 보고 싶어요 (gajogi bogo sipeoyo | I miss my family).

 Formal “I Miss You” in Korean

-You can use this expression if you need to be very formal or polite.
+You can use this formal version of the expression if you need to be very formal or polite.
 However, it’s not used often.
-You might hear it in songs or during a speech.
-For example, someone giving a speech to a large group might say 부인이 보고 싶습니다 (buini bogo sipseumnida | I miss my wife).
+You might hear it in Korean songs or during a speech.

-Cute “I Miss You” in Korean (Aegyo)
+“I missed you” in Korean

 Adding the “ng” sound is common when using aegyo.
 You can add it to 보고 싶어요 (bogo sipeoyo) to make it sound cuter.

-This is another cute way of saying “I miss you”.
-You can make it even more aegyo by adding an ‘ng’ to the end of it to make 보고팡 (bo-go-pang), probably followed by some cutesy body language (or emoticons if texting).
+This is another cute way of saying “I miss you.”
+You can make it even more aegyo by adding an “ng” to the end of it to make 보고팡 (bo-go-pang), probably followed by some cutesy body language (or emoticons if texting).